Dawn Harper-Nelson: 2016

-Though she did not qualify for the 2016 Rio de Janeiro Olympics - missing the Olympic Trials final by .01 of a second - Harper-Nelson remained positive saying she was “grateful” for her amazing career.
+Though she did not qualify for the 2016 Rio de Janeiro Olympics - missing the Olympic Trials final by .01 of a second - Harper-Nelson remained positive saying she was “grateful” for her career.

 2017

 In February 2017, she was issued with a three-month ban backdated to December 2016 for an anti-doping rule violation after testing positive for hydrochlorothiazide.
 The United States Anti-Doping Agency (USADA) accepted her explanation that the source was medication she was prescribed by a physician to treat hypertension.

 Harper-Nelson joined the Worlds team again in 2017.
 At the 2017 IAAF World Championships in London, She won silver in the 100 m hurdles against familiar rivals, finishing in 12.63.
 This was her second medal from an IAAF World Championships race.
 Though Australia's Sally Pearson won the gold medal, Harper-Nelson said “Me and Sally have just battled it out for years and it's been so great to be here with her.
 At the end, I could see Sally had won and I thought 'it's me and Sally again'.